 On top of that, if you plan to benefit from using multiple sales and marketing channels, PIM is going to be the most efficient solution to create & store all the different versions of content required by your partners.
 To learn more about the factors that can determine whether or not you need a PIM platform, check out “When should I implement PIM”.

-PIM data is used across all common sales and marketing channels.
+Businesses use PIM to drive online sales with the help of centralized and organized product data.
+PIM data can be used across all common sales and marketing channels.
 It can make up the content for a product page on an eCommerce website, it can syndicate to marketplaces or comparison sites to broaden a company’s reach and diversify the audience.
 There are automated workflows to create print and digital collateral to be used in campaigns.
 In fact, there are no limits to how PIM data can be used – you can feed it to any platform or software that connects via APIs or enables import.
 There is space for innovation and exploring the still new fields of social commerce, chat commerce, and AR, based on product data managed in a PIM system.

 Will PIM be relevant in the future?